softchris/golang-book/05-misc/01-logs/README.md

 - What happened
 - Specific error info

-For every case you want to log, have a log at how the log message will be used, will a team be logging through these logs, what would help them.
+For every case, you want to log, have a log at how the log message will be used, will a team be logging through these logs, and what would help them.
 See if you can interview someone on that team.

 ## Using `log`

-In general you want to log in places where things might go wrong such as when you make web requests, work with I/O and so on.
+In general, you want to log in places where things might go wrong such as when you make web requests, work with I/O and so on.

 In general, use these as guidelines for when to log: